 How much fibre do you need?

-The Diabetes Canada nutrition guidelines recommend that adults should consume 25 to 50 grams of fibre every day, and incorporate a combination of both soluble and insoluble fibre.
+The Diabetes Canada nutrition guidelines recommend that adults should consume the following amounts of fibre every day, and incorporate a combination of both soluble and insoluble fibre.

 Here are some tips to increase your fibre intake: